SoftInstigate/restheart-website/use-cases/open-data-and-iot.md

 {: .text-justify .mt-5}
 RESTHeart is a perfect fit for real-time data, open data and solutions for the Internet of Things (IoT).
-Data can be uploaded to RESTHeart via JSON calls or CVS files and made immediately available through the REST API.
+Data can be uploaded to RESTHeart via JSON calls or Excel's CSV files and made immediately available through the REST API.
 Because RESTHeart eliminates the need for time-consuming integrations, in most cases you can set up your real-time data, open data or IoT application without coding—saving significant development cost.

 <img src="/images/restheart-open-data-and-iot.svg" width="70%" height="auto" class="mx-auto d-block img-responsive" />